Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Get-AzDataFactorySlice.md

 Data Factory retries the validation of the slice.
 - Failed Validation.
 Validation of the slice failed.
-For each of the slices, you can see more information about the run that produces the slice by using the Get-AzureRmDataFactoryRun cmdlet.
+For each of the slices, you can see more information about the run that produces the slice by using the Get-AzDataFactoryRun cmdlet.

 ## EXAMPLES

 ### Example 1: Get data slices for a dataset
 ```
-PS C:\>Get-AzureRmDataFactorySlice -ResourceGroupName "ADF" -DataFactoryName "WikiADF" -DatasetName "DAWikiAggregatedData" -StartDateTime 2014-05-20T10:00:00Z
+PS C:\>Get-AzDataFactorySlice -ResourceGroupName "ADF" -DataFactoryName "WikiADF" -DatasetName "DAWikiAggregatedData" -StartDateTime 2014-05-20T10:00:00Z
 ResourceGroupName : ADF
 DataFactoryName   : WikiADF
 DatasetName         : DAWikiAggregatedData